bushblade/WillAdamsDotDev/src/pages/posts/bad-response-with-fetch.md

 ---

-If you've ever worked with APIs or made HTTP requests in JavaScript, you're probably familiar with the built-in [ fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+If you've ever worked with APIs or made HTTP requests in JavaScript, you're probably familiar with the built-in [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 While fetch is a great tool for making HTTP requests, it can sometimes be a bit cumbersome to work with, especially when you need to handle errors or configure your requests with custom headers and options.